Cepave/CepaveJobs/README.md

 **工作內容**：

-- Implement features and user interfaces for our monitoring system.
+- Implement user-facing features of our monitoring system.
-- Architect efficient and reusable front-end systems that drive complex web applications. (e.g., Data visualization.)
+- Built up efficient and reusable front-end systems that drive complex web applications. (e.g., Data visualization.)
-- Collaborate with Product Designers, Product Managers, and Software Engineers.
+- Collaborate with Product Designers, Product Managers, and Software Engineers to deliver compelling user-facing products.
-- Identify and resolve performances and scalability issues.
+- Identify and resolve performance and scalability issues.

 **基本要求**：

 - Experience with HTML/CSS, including layout, specificity, and cross-browser compatibility.
 - Proficient in Javascript, including asynchronous programming, closures, types, and ES6.
+- Experience with at least one JS framework (React, Angular, etc.) and equipped capability to write well structured code.
 - Experienced with at least one JS framework (React, Angular, etc.) combined with the capability to write beautiful code independently of these.
-- Can easily pick up new front end libraries and frameworks.
+- Ability to pick up new front end libraries and frameworks.
 - Familiarity with interactive data visualization using tools like D3.js, Flot, Highcharts, or Echarts.
 - Experience with Git.